builtnorth/wp-post-types/README.md

 # WordPress Post Type Manager

+Composer package for WordPress with a utility class that simplifies the process of creating and managing custom post types with extended functionality.
+It provides an easy-to-use interface for setting up custom post types, taxonomies, meta fields, and admin columns.

+## Features

+-   **Custom Post Type Creation**: Easily create custom post types with a wide range of configurable options.
+-   **Custom Taxonomy Support**: Add custom taxonomies to your post types.
+-   **Custom Meta Fields**: Define and manage custom meta fields for your post types.
+-   **Admin Columns**: Customize the columns displayed in the WordPress admin area for your post types.
+-   **Featured Image Column**: Optionally display a featured image column in the admin list view.
+-   **Custom Title Placeholder**: Set a custom placeholder text for the title field.
+-   **Pagination Control**: Set custom pagination for archive pages of your post type.
+-   **Legacy Meta Box Removal**: Option to remove the default custom fields meta box.
+This is useful for the specific Gutenberg use case where `custom-field` support is needed for post meta, but you also want to hide the custom fields ftom the post editor.

+## Requirements

+-   PHP >= 8.1
+-   WordPress >= 6.4

+## Installation

+This library is meant to be dropped into a theme or plugin via composer: `composer require builtnorth/wp-post-types`

 ## Basic Setup

 To use PostTypeManager, you need to instantiate the class and call its `init()` method.
 The way you do this can vary depending on whether you're using it in a theme or a plugin.